Last updated: November 15th, 2021

 What is Open

-To control the virus and keep citizens, residents and visitors safe, the government has implemented a plan called “Paso a Paso” which translates to “Step by Step,” in addition to a nightly curfew between midnight and 5 AM.
+To control the virus and keep citizens, residents and visitors safe, the government has implemented a plan called “Paso a Paso” which translates to “Step by Step,” in addition to a nightly curfew between 10 PM and 5 AM.
 There are five steps in this plan indicating what is allowed or not allowed in different neighborhoods throughout Chile.
-For now, visitors may only go to neighborhoods in steps three, four and five, and are also required to obtain a temporary travel permit when moving around the country.
+For now, visitors may only go to neighborhoods in steps two, three, four and five, and are also required to obtain a temporary travel permit when moving around the country.
 No city is currently in step one (lockdown).

 In step three, restaurants, non essential stores, health centers and supermarkets are open with limited capacity and safety precautions.
 In step four, movie theaters will open without the consumption of food and in step five, gyms, bars, clubs and team sports with an audience are allowed at limited capacity.
 All facilities are operating with strict safety measures, such as physical distancing, temperature checks and deep sanitation.